Samdney/notes-grundyvaluesanddistinctdistances/README.md

 id: notes_0007

 ## Abstract
-*In this work we examine some basic properties of Grundy values and it’s distances between themselves as well as between the sequence {0, . . . , k − 1}, k ∈ N.*
+*In this work we examine some basic properties of Grundy values for heaps of n beans and it’s distances between themselves as well as between the sequence {0, . . . , k − 1}, k ∈ N.*

 ## Content
 * Preamble